 There are certain risks associated with investing in stocks purely on the basis of higher P/E ratios.

-The popular opinion about stocks with high P/E ratios is that they are excellent investment options since investors are willing to pay more for a smaller share in the company’s earnings.
+The popular opinion about stocks with high P/E ratios is that they are excellent investment options since investors are willing to pay more for a smaller share of the company’s earnings.
 Hence, they presume this to be an indicator of optimistic investor perception of the stock.

 But, you must remember that P/E can be higher because of a range of reasons not necessarily related to its performance.
 Hence, the fundamental analysis of the company should not be ignored.